apache/flink-web/_posts/2021-08-30-release-statefun-3.1.0.md

 ---

 Stateful Functions is a cross-platform stack for building Stateful Serverless applications, making it radically simpler to develop scalable, consistent, and elastic distributed applications.
-This new release brings various improvements to StateFun runtime, a leaner way to specify StateFun components, and a brand new GoLang SDK!
+This new release brings various improvements to the StateFun runtime, a leaner way to specify StateFun components, and a brand new GoLang SDK!

 The binary distribution and source artifacts are now available on the updated [Downloads](https://flink.apache.org/downloads.html) page of the Flink website, and the most recent Python SDK distribution is available on [PyPI](https://pypi.org/project/apache-flink-statefun/).